QMH-HAEM/BBMS3004_AML/index.md

 ### A Wrapped Bioinformatic Pipeline

-To run the above steps in a single command, you can run this [shell script](https://raw.githubusercontent.com/QMH-HAEM/BBMS3004_AML/main/toyPipeline.sh), which contains all the commands above.
+To run the above steps in a single command, you can run the toyPipeline.sh shell script, which contains all the commands you have entered above, in the following manner.

 **Running a shell script**
 ```bash